Interests and Expertise

-Jerome Reide serves as Co-Chair, Committee, Individual Rights and Responsibilities, American Bar Association.
-Reide also serves on the Board of Directors, for the Sugar Law Center.
+Jerome Reide served as Co-Chair, Committee, Individual Rights and Responsibilities, American Bar Association.
+Reide also served on the Board of Directors, for the Sugar Law Center and the Beckwith Civil Liberties Fund.

 Jerome was also Director, Justice Initiatives Division, State Bar of Michigan.
 Reide was the coordinator of the Access to Justice Project for the ACLU and coordinated a national study of landlord tenant courts and published the findings in a public policy report, Justice: Evicted.